Ritten Sport

 Rittner Buam is a professional Italian ice hockey team from Ritten, playing in the Alps Hockey League and formerly the Serie A.

 History

 The club under the name SV Renon (Ritten Sportverein) was founded in 1984.
 In 2004, the name was changed to Sport Renon (Ritten Sport) and Ritten Sport Hockey.

-Ritten Sport plays its home games in the 1,200-seater Arena Ritten in Klobenstein.
+Ritten Sport plays its home games in the 1,200-seat Arena Ritten in Klobenstein.
 During the 2010 playoffs, the "Palaonda" in Bolzano was used.